Powell Liberty Historical Society

 Description

 In the February of 1950, the Powell PTA held an event honoring Jim Brown and Lester Grace, longtime employees at the Powell schoolhouse.
-Jim Brown worked as a school bus driver starting as a senior in 1911, taking up the position as his full time job until 1948, when he became the school custodian.
-Lester Grace began teaching in Powell in 1907; by 1950 he had taught about 500 students.
-Both were remembered fondly by students for their patience and kindness, and were given student made memory books, golden watches, and were treated to a women's and men's chorus during the event.
+Jim Brown worked as a school bus driver and school custodian for decades, while Lester Grace taught about 500 students.
+Both were remembered fondly by students for their patience and kindness.

 KeyWords